AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Additional Ability Score.*** Ōgaru get an additional +2 to either Strength or Constitution, but they must take a -2 in one of Dexterity, Intelligence, Wisdom, or Charisma.
 The +2 must be in a different ability than their regular Ability Score.

 ***Large and In Charge.*** You are capable of wielding weapons sized for Large creatures.
-These weapons are melee weapons with the Heavy or Two-Handed property, as well as Thrown weapons without the Light or Finesse properties.
+These weapons are Melee Weapons with the Heavy or Two-Handed property, as well as Thrown weapons without the Light or Finesse properties.
 The damage you deal with these weapons, as well as with Unarmed Strikes, is increased by 1d4.
 You have Disadvantage on Attack Rolls made with weapons that have the Finesse property, the Light property, or with Ranged weapons that lack the Heavy or Thrown property.

 ***Indomitable.*** You can tap into your own vitality in order to draw out greater power.
 You can spend a Hit Die and roll it, taking Necrotic damage equal to the amount rolled, to allow you to reroll any Attack Roll or Saving Throw.
 You can use this trait after you roll, but before you know whether or not it was a success.
 You can decide which roll to take.